 - A Documentary film: The Five Houses of Lea Goldberg by Director Yair Qedar

-- She died 41 years ago, but even today, Lea Goldberg is still an enigmatic figure– she is Israel's most beloved poet, a powerful woman who lived with her mother and never married, a woman who invented herself from the ashes of WWII through her magical poetry.
+- Lea Goldberg continues to be an enigmatic figure– she is Israel's most beloved poet, a powerful woman who lived with her mother and never married, a woman who invented herself from the ashes of WWII through her magical poetry.
 The film is a cinematic fantasy in five acts, using animation, after effects, archives, still photos, original music and interviews that celebrate the fascinating story of Lea Goldberg.